Nostalgia and Marketing: 6 Examples We Love

 DJ Khaled / Champs Sports – Secure the Bag

 DJ Khaled is a major social media influencer nowadays, mostly known for providing his “major key” tips for a better lifestyle.
 Khaled partnered with Champs Sports in order to promote their newest Timberland boot.
 The decision behind creating this promotion through an 8-bit game was almost expected, as they’re combining a classic brand with a classic game.
 The coolest part?
 When the game ends, the player can choose to play again or head over to buy the shoe.
-Genius marketing move!
+This type of marketing is a genius move.

 La La Land